“a very good set”

 Our property and private client team offers expertise on the full range of property law and private client matters.
 We provide advice and advocacy on everything from boundary disputes to commercial dilapidations, and our private client experts have comprehensive knowledge of wills, probate and trusts.

-Our property and private client team is 19 members strong, with barristers at all levels of seniority and including a recorder and a deputy district judge.
+Our property and private client team is 19 members strong, with barristers at all levels of seniority and including a recorder.

 Individual members are ranked both in Chambers and Partners 2017 and the Legal 500 2017 in real estate litigation and social housing.
 Members of the team have been described as: “very approachable”, “suave, sophisticated … with a razor-sharp intellect”, “very thorough” and leaving “no stone unturned”.